arialdomartini/arialdomartini.github.io/_posts/2024-03-17-emacs-surround-2.md

   (surround-region--surround "<<<" ">>>"))
 ```

+`surround-region--surround` could easily be a nested lambda.
+Notice
+the double `--`: by convention, it means the function should be
+considered private.

-Now we can focus on removing the hard-coded values from
+We can finally focus on removing the hard-coded values from
 `surround-region-with-hard-coded-strings`.

 # Asking interactively to the user
-There are several ways to ask inputs to a user, interactively.
+There are several ways to ask input to the user, interactively.
 The
 conventional way revolves around using `(interactive)`.

 You have surely notice that `interactive` is invoked at the very
 beginning of our function.
-As a matter of facts, it must be called to
-specify that the function can be called interactively, either via
+It is called to specify that the function
-`M-x` or via a keybinding (in Emacs lingo: that it is a command, not
+can be invoked interactively, either via `M-x` or via a keybinding.
+In
-will not be able to find `surround-region-with-hard-coded-strings`
-just a function).
-Try yourself to remove the call to `interactive`: you
+Emacs lingo, we say that it is a *command*.
+Try yourself to remove the
-will not ble able anymore to find the function from`M-x`.
-You will still be able to
+call to `interactive`: you will not ble able anymore to find the
+function in the completion command list displayed with `M-x`.
+You will
-invoke it from Lisp, though.
+still be able to invoke it from Lisp, of course.

 Also notice that `surround-region--surround` is not defined as
 interactive: since it is invoked from
 `surround-region-with-hard-coded-strings`, which is interactive, Emacs
 will not complain.
 It's like interactivity is propagated in a call
-chain: commands can always invoke functions.
+chain: indeed, commands can always invoke functions.

+## Passing `interactive` a string
 What is of particular interest for our case is how `interactive` can
 be used to ask the user for some inputs, interactively.
 You can learn
-how reading the the chapter [using `interactive`][interactive] in the
+how reading the chapter [using `interactive`][interactive] of the
-manual.
+Emacs manual.
+Here I am providing just the basic.

 If a command has no parameters, just invoke `interactive`: